pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Bank transfers are one of the numerous options for handling payments within pretix.
 Payments made via bank transfer go directly to your bank account.
-The pretix software does not monitor payments arriving at your bank account.
+By default, the pretix software does not monitor payments arriving at your bank account.
+If you are using pretix Hosted, you can use our integration with [GoCardless](https://gocardless.com) to automatically import bank data.
-Thus, you have to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
+The alternatives for notifying the pretix software of incoming payments are: manually approving payments as complete, or regularly importing digital bank statements.
 This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.
 It is also going to tell you how to notify the pretix software of incoming payments.